vbwyrde/DSPY_VBWyrde/DSPY12_Out.md

 # DSPY12.py OUTPUT
-This is the output of DSPY12.py
+This is the output of DSPY12.py ... note: a good deal of the output here are print statements to help trace the script's operations.
+If / when I get to a final version, it will remove most of the print statements you see here.

 ----
 MyLM is initialized.